AselToktogulova/hedgefond_projectrepository/README.md

     .
-    ├── data                          # stock data (a little messy order in directory) ├── help_methods.py               # auxilarities
+    ├── data                          # stock data (a little messy order in directory; periodenoverview file is not availible because of privacy)
+    ├── help_methods.py               # auxilarities
     ├── prediction.py                 # a LSTM model which is trained on Wirecard data and a prediction of the next 30 days ├── stock_vizualisation.py        # here are some methodes applied on stock data for vizualisation